tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 ---
 ms.assetid:
-ms.title: Machine Learning API Web Service ms.prod: ms.service: machine-learning
+ms.title: Machine Learning Studio API Web Service ms.prod: ms.service: machine-learning
-author: vDonGlover
+author: garyericson
 ms.author: garye
 ms.manager: jhubbard
 service_description: To be added
 ---

-# Azure Machine Learning Management REST APIs
+# Azure Machine Learning Studio Management REST APIs

 <!--
-Microsoft Azure Machine Learning enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
+Microsoft Azure Machine Learning Studio enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
-For an overview of the process, see [Azure Machine Learning Web Services: Deployment and consumption](/azure/machine-learning/machine-learning-deploy-consume-web-service-guide).
+For an overview of the process, see [Azure Machine Learning Studio Web Services: Deployment and consumption](/azure/machine-learning/studio/deploy-consume-web-service-guide).

-The following Microsoft Azure Machine Learning REST APIs enable you to create and manage Azure Resource Manager based web services, as well as Machine Learning commitment plans and associations.
+The following Microsoft Azure Machine Learning Studio REST APIs enable you to create and manage Azure Resource Manager based web services, as well as Machine Learning Studio commitment plans and associations.
 -->

-The following Azure Machine Learning REST APIs enable you to create and manage:
+The following Azure Machine Learning Studio REST APIs enable you to create and manage:

-- **Machine Learning commitment plans and associations**
+- **Machine Learning Studio commitment plans and associations**

-- **Azure Resource Manager based web services** - Azure Machine Learning enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
+- **Azure Resource Manager based web services** - Azure Machine Learning Studio enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.
-For an overview of the process, see [Azure Machine Learning Web Services: Deployment and consumption](/azure/machine-learning/machine-learning-deploy-consume-web-service-guide).
+For an overview of the process, see [Azure Machine Learning Studio Web Services: Deployment and consumption](/azure/machine-learning/studio/deploy-consume-web-service-guide).

 <!--